CptGummiball/Translator-for-Bukkit/README.md

 # Readme

 The `Translator` class is a lightweight utility for handling language translations in Bukkit/Spigot plugins.
-It allows developers to easily manage and retrieve translated messages from YAML configuration files based on the player's selected language.
+It allows developers to easily manage and retrieve translated messages from YAML files.

 ## Usage